 “The sowing is behind; now is the time to reap.
 The run has been taken; now is the time to leap.
-Preparation has been made; now is the time for the venture of the work itself.” is the way theologian Karl Barth describes midlife.
+Preparation has been made; now is the time for the venture of the work itself” is the way theologian Karl Barth describes midlife.

->

-> Before you ask: “so what, who cares what my applications are much less this midlife memoir?”
-Theologian and favorite writer Frederick Buchner, from his book “Telling Secrets” explains:
+Before you ask: “so what, who cares what my applications are much less this midlife memoir?”, theologian and favorite writer Frederick Buechner, from his book Telling Secrets, explains:

->

-> “This is part of my story about what it has been like in my life to be me, and before anybody else has the chance to ask it, I will ask it myself: Who cares?
-What in the world could be less important than who I am and who my father and mother were, the mistakes I have made together with the occasional discoveries, the bad times and good times, the moments of grace?
-If I were a public figure and my story had had some impact on the world at large, that might be some justification for telling it, but I am a private figure indeed, living very much out of the mainstream of things in various locations, and my life has had very little impact on anybody much except for the people closest to me and the comparative few who might read this and be touched by it.
+“This is part of my story about what it has been like in my life to be me, and before anybody else has the chance to ask it, I will ask it myself: Who cares?
+What in the world could be less important than who I am and who my father and mother were, the mistakes I have made together with the occasional discoveries, the bad times and the good times, the moments of grace?
+If I were a public figure and my story had had some impact on the world at large, that might be some justification for telling it, but I am a private figure, living out of the mainstream of things in various locations, and my life has had little impact on anybody except for the people closest to me and the comparative few who might read this and be touched by it.
 But I talk about my life anyway because if on the one hand, hardly anything could be less important, on the other hand, hardly anything could be more important.

 My story is important not because it is mine, God knows, but because if I tell it anything like right, the chances are you will recognize that in many ways you too can find your story by weaving it through personal applications found in Bible.
 Maybe nothing is more important than to keep track of these stories on who we were and now are, the people met along the way because it is precisely through these stories God makes himself known most powerfully and personally.
 If this is true, it means that to lose track of our stories is to be profoundly impoverished not only humanly but spiritually.”